AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Request signatures.md

 ## Sign an API request

-The client calculates the digital signature of an API request, includes the signature in the HTTP Authorization request header, and sends the request to the server.
+The client calculates the digital signature of an API request, includes the signature in the HTTP Authorization request header, and then sends the request to the server.
 The following example is a sample Authorization request header field:

 ```
 Authorization = "LOG" + AccessKeyId + ":" + Signature